 Added Value Added Value

-At the end of February 2023, more than 31 000 vulnerable persons had been provided with access to decent housing in the four Partner Countries.
-The RHP provides different housing modalities based on the needs of its beneficiaries:
+At the end of 2023, close to 36 000 vulnerable persons had been provided with access to decent housing in the four Partner Countries.
+The RHP provided different housing modalities based on the needs of its beneficiaries:

 Enhanced Regional Cooperation

-Although the Regional Housing Programme consists of four individual Country Housing Projects, one of the cornerstones of the RHP’s success is its regional character.
-The four Partner Countries work very closely together to reach their common goal.
-They support each other and exchange information daily to maintain a steady pace of RHP implementation, to find synergies in their work and to learn from each other’s successful experiences within the RHP.
-All stakeholders unanimously agree that the RHP has had a significant impact on improving the regional cooperation, security and reconciliation of people that were on different sides of the armed conflict 20 years ago.
+Although the Regional Housing Programme consisted of four individual Country Housing Projects, one of the cornerstones of the RHP’s success was its regional character.
+The four Partner Countries worked very closely together to reach their common goal.
+They supported each other and exchanged information daily to maintain a steady pace of RHP implementation, to find synergies in their work and to learn from each other’s successful experiences within the RHP.
+All stakeholders unanimously agree that the RHP has had a significant impact on improving the regional cooperation, security and reconciliation of people that were on different sides of the armed conflict over 20 years ago.

 Renewed Commitment by Partner Countries